antvis/G2/site/docs/manual/core/coordinate/parallel.en.md

 The basic principles of parallel coordinate systems are:

-1. Map multiple data dimensions to parallel arranged coordinate axes
+1. Map multiple data dimensions to parallel arranged coordinate axis
-2. Each data record is represented as a polyline passing through all coordinate axes
+2. Each data record is represented as a polyline passing through all coordinate axis
 3. The position of the line on each coordinate axis corresponds to the data value of that dimension

 Parallel coordinate systems have two common layout methods:

-- Vertical layout: Coordinate axes are arranged vertically (default)
+- Vertical layout: Coordinate axis are arranged vertically (default)
-- Horizontal layout: Coordinate axes are arranged horizontally through transpose transform
+- Horizontal layout: Coordinate axis are arranged horizontally through transpose transform

 ### Getting Started